HDrizzle/stack_machine/version_2/hardware_docs/gpram.md

 Seperate A and B pre adder latch clocks are used when loading from the bus so the other latch doesn't clock data from the post adder latch.

+Same device TX/RX resolution: When the GPRAM controller is both the bus source and destination, the destination sequence will be delayed for 2 clock cycles.
+For those 2 cycles the `RX Not Ready` signal to the bus controller will be set high to save the bus state.

 ### TX (Read / Read ++addr)

 ```